vtex/faststore/apps/docs/docs/reference.md

 ---

 import IconGrid from "@site/src/components/IconGrid/IconGrid";
-import FastStorePackages from "@site/src/components/FastStorePackages/FastStorePackages";
+import CardGrid from "@site/src/components/CardGrid/CardGrid";

-# FastStore
+# APIs and References

 FastStore is a **light yet powerful set of libraries** made for developers who want to explore their knowledge and creativity building comprehensive ecommerce solutions.
 FastStore supports integration with **headless ecommerce platforms** and delivers all the necessary building blocks for creating custom ecommerce experiences.